AlexMin314/game-30-secs/README.md

 * Pause the game with spacebar.
 (3 times limit)

 ## Play Tips
 * Surviving is first than capturing the stars.
-The stars are 2 max.
+The star-spawn is 2 max.
+No need to rush.
-* Use game pause(spacebar) when you have a difficulty.
-It makes you easy to find escaping path or stops your red dot before colliding into an enemy.
+* Use game pause(spacebar) when you have a problem.
 (3 times limit)
+* The game pause makes you easy to find escaping path or stops your red dot before colliding into an enemy.

 ## Sources
 * Sound: https://www.youtube.com/audiolibrary/music